 Do you remember the first day you moved into your home?
 Do you recall the feeling of satisfaction after unpacking all your boxes and meticulously arranging everything in cabinets, closets, and drawers?
 Now think of how far along your space has come since this moment—for better or for worse.
 Chances are you've improved a few organizational methods and systems, but unless you're ruthless about the one-in-one-out rule, you've probably accumulated some unnecessary clutter too.

-Maybe clothes are piling up on a chair in your bedroom, maybe you're too scared to even open the junk drawer in your kitchen, or maybe the pile of shoes in your entryway is mounting.
+Maybe clothes are spilling out of your closet and piling up on a chair in your bedroom, maybe you're too scared to even open the junk drawer in your kitchen, or maybe the pile of shoes in your entryway is mounting.
 With decades of organizing content under their belt, the editors of Real Simple know the struggle of trying to keep a home tidy and clean.
 That's why they recently released The Real Simple Method to Organizing Every Room, which delivers exactly that: a multitude of organizing tricks and tips from room to room so you can learn how to organize every room in your home—and keep it that way.

 Are you ready to tackle the herculean task that is organizing your entire house or apartment?
 We handpicked a few of our favorite tricks from the Real Simple book.
 Start with these this weekend, and get the book for the full list.

 In the Entryway

 "Start a returns bin.
 A medium-sized basket placed right next to the front door is more than just a drop spot for library books you've read, tools you've borrowed from a neighbor, and clothing purchases you've changed your mind on.
 It's a visual prompt reminding you to return that stuff (today!).